Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Abstract

 \section{Abstract}

-Multiplicity---the existence of distinct models with comparable performance---has received growing attention in recent years.
-While prior work has largely emphasized modelling choices, the critical role of data in shaping multiplicity has been comparatively overlooked.
-In this work, we introduce a neighbouring datasets framework to examine the most granular case: the impact of a single-data-point difference on multiplicity.
-Our analysis yields a seemingly counterintuitive finding: neighbouring datasets with greater inter-class distribution overlap exhibit lower multiplicity.
-This reversal of conventional expectations arises from a shared Rashomon parameter, and we substantiate it with rigorous proofs.
+Multiplicity, the existence of equally good yet competing models, has received growing attention in recent years.
+While prior work has emphasized modelling choices, the critical role of data in shaping multiplicity has been largely overlooked.
+In this work, we first introduce a neighbouring datasets framework, arguing that much of data processing can be reframed as choosing between \textit{neighbouring datasets}.
+Under this framework, we find a counterintuitive theoretical relationship: neighbouring datasets with greater inter-class distribution overlap exhibit lower multiplicity.

-Building on this foundation, we extend our framework to two practical domains: active learning and data imputation.
-For each, we establish natural extensions of the neighbouring datasets perspective, conduct the first systematic study of multiplicity in existing algorithms, and finally, propose novel multiplicity-aware methods, namely, \textit{multiplicity-aware data acquisition} strategies for active learning and \textit{multiplicity-aware data imputation} techniques.
+Building on this insight, we apply our framework to two domains: active learning and data imputation.
+For each, we establish natural extensions of the neighbouring datasets perspective, conduct the first systematic study of multiplicity in existing algorithms, and finally, propose novel multiplicity-aware methods, namely, \textit{multiplicity-aware data acquisition} strategies for active learning and \textit{multiplicity-aware data imputation}.